-Figure B.4.
-Full Federal Expense Study (Continued)
+Figure B-4 - Full Federal Expense Study (Continued)

-NOTE: Development of this Justification Sheet should begin with the last version sent to Congress, if applicable.
-Any changes to the previously cleared version should be explained/justified using comments, but should be limited and by exception only.)
+(NOTE: Development of this Justification Sheet should begin with the last version developed submitted for budgeting, if applicable.
+Any changes to the previously cleared version should be explained/justified using comments but should be limited and by exception only.)